Skip to content

 No double quotes needed

 It is not necessary to enclose TVM instructions in double quotes.
-On the contrary, they are then interpreted as strings, which is probably not what you want:
+On the contrary, they will then be interpreted as strings, which is probably not what you want:

 // Pushes the string "MYCODE" onto the compile-time stack,